gesundelehre/The-great-deception-The-Mandela-Effect/tempor.md

 [https://mandelaeffectforum.com/](https://mandelaeffectforum.com/)
 -   Appendix

-    -   !Appendix 1: Examples of what Demons can do - Street Magicians
+# Appendix 1: Examples of what Demons can do - Street Magicians
     -   !Appendix 2: History and Explanation of the Deliberately False Translation of 2 Timothy 3:16
     -   !Appendix 3: Residue for some Biblical changes
 -   !TODO

     -   !!Noticed Biblical Changes
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEzNjYyODExMF19
+eyJoaXN0b3J5IjpbLTQ4NTc1NjAzMl19
 -->